Donald Glover Reveals He's Expecting Baby No. 2 in Sweet Emmys Speech

 Talk about an all-around win for Donald Glover!

-During his speech for his second Emmy win of the night, for the category Best Actor in a Comedy Series for his work in Atlanta, Glover thanked his wife, son, and his baby-to-be.
+During his speech for his second Emmy win of the night, for the category Best Actor in a Comedy Series for his work in Atlanta, Glover thanked his girlfriend, son, and -- surprise! -- his baby-to-be.

 "I want to think Michelle, my partner.
-You love me even how crazy I get it," he said after thanking the Acadamey and FX during his speech.
+You love me even how crazy I get it," he said after thanking the Acadamy and FX during his speech.
 "I want to thank my baby, my son, for just being the joy in my life.
 I want to thank my unborn son, we're listening to Stevie tonight."

+Donald Glover Admits Han Solo Director Shake-Up Worried Him: 'I Know I'm Not Your First Choice'

 It was a sweet moment on a huge night for the star, who won earlier in the evening for Best Directing for a Comedy Series for Atlanta.